 Table of Contents

 What is a stockout?

 Stockouts can be defined as the unavailability of specific items or products at the point of purchase when the customer is ready to buy.
-Stockouts cost retailers an estimated $1 trillion every year; in some verticals, shoppers experience stockouts as frequently as every third shopping trip.
+Stockouts cost US and Canadian retailers an estimated $350 billion every year; in some verticals, shoppers experience stockouts as frequently as every third shopping trip.

 A stockout can occur for many reasons: